RobotLocomotion/drake-external-examples/drake_ament_cmake_installed/README.md

 colcon test
 ```

-To run the `drake_example_pendulum` example, source the workspace and run the executable
+To run the `drake_example_pendulum` example, source the workspace and run the
+executable:

 ```
 source install/setup.bash